emmahodcroft/enterovirus/README.md

-# enterovirus
+# Enterovirus
-To temporarily display enterovirus builds
+This repository is just to hold Nextstrain builds of Enteroviruses for ease of viewing.